JustinLinKK/modulus-wave-equation/README.md

 ## :dart: About ##

-This is the example for wave equations from 1 dimension to 3 dimension.
+This is the example for wave equations from 1 dimension to 3 dimensions.
 It is froked from the [Mudulus-Sym-examples](https://docs.nvidia.com/deeplearning/modulus/modulus-sym/user_guide/foundational/1d_wave_equation.html) with additional code attached so you can create your own dataset using the additional code and [Devito](https://www.devitoproject.org/) library.

 ## :sparkles: Features ##

 :heavy_check_mark: Use the Neural Network and [CUDA Toolkits](https://docs.nvidia.com/cuda/doc/index.html) to solve the wave equation;\
 :heavy_check_mark: Same precision as the Benchmark result from [Devito](https://www.devitoproject.org/) and less error caused by the boundary reflection;\
 :heavy_check_mark: Added the 3D wave equation example;

+## :Construction: ToDo ##

+:Donkey: Find the proper Plotter for the 3D example in vaildation;\
+:Donkey: Update all the comment in the code line;\
+:Donkey: Find the proper way to post process the result in ParaView;\

 ## :rocket: Technologies ##